Article

 Joshua Pauling

-Joshua Pauling is a classical educator, furniture-maker, and vicar at All Saints Lutheran Church (LCMS) in Charlotte, North Carolina.
-He studied at Messiah College, Reformed Theological Seminary, and Winthrop University.
-In addition to Modern Reformation, Josh has written for Areo, FORMA, Front Porch Republic, Mere Orthodoxy, Public Discourse, Quillette, Salvo, The Imaginative Conservative, Touchstone, and is a frequent guest on Issues, Etc. radio show/podcast.
+Joshua Pauling is a vicar at All Saints Lutheran Church (LCMS) in Charlotte, NC.
+He is the author of Education's End: Its Undoing Explained, Its Hope Reclaimed, and co-author with Robin Phillips of Are We All Cyborgs Now?
+Reclaiming Our Humanity from the Machine.
+He is a classical educator, and furniture-maker.
+He studied at Messiah College, Reformed Theological Seminary, Winthrop University, and is continuing his studies through Concordia Theological Seminary.
+In addition to Modern Reformation, Josh has written for Areo, CiRCE, FORMA, Front Porch Republic, LOGIA: A Journal of Lutheran Theology, Mere Orthodoxy, Public Discourse, Quillette, Salvo, The Imaginative Conservative, Touchstone, and is a frequent guest on Issues, Etc. radio show/podcast.

 Monday, November 8th 2021